 Nelson Mandela did not die in prison in the 1980s.
-After serving 27 years in prison, Mandela served as president of South Africa between 1994 and 1999 and passed away in 2013.
+After serving 27 years in prison, Mandela became president of South Africa from 1994–1999.
+He died in 2013.

 False memories are untrue or distorted recollections of an event.
 Some false memories contain elements of fact, closely resembling the actual event in question.
 However, others are entirely false.

-After reading the list, researchers will ask the participants whether or not they recall a “lure word,” which is another related word not included on the list.
-A lure word in the above example might be “lion.”
-Although the term is semantically related to the other words in the list, it is not present.
+After reading the list, researchers will ask the participants whether or not they recall a “lure word,” which is a related word that is not on the list.

 Usually, the participants will recognize the lure word and recall reading it, even though it was never on the list.